FSEmbedded/releases-fus/README.md

 The Linux kernel is now based on 6.6.142, which offers several new bug and security fixes.

+### 2. New bootloader U-Boot 2024.04

+The U-Boot is now based on 2024.04.

+[!CAUTION]
+To update from older releases, please:

+1. Install U-Boot first
+2. Then reset the board to start the new U-Boot
+3. Then install NBoot.

-### 2. New LTS Buildroot version 2025.02.15
+### 3. New Buildroot version 2025.02.16

 Buildroot now has a 3-year LTS cycle starting with 2025.02 with a patch level upgrade aproximatly every month.

 Since the last release most packages have been updated to more current versions and sbom support has been implemented.

+### 4. Improve linux-examples-fus

+Update the examples to the new linux version.

 ### 3. Improve linux-examples-fus

-Update the examples to the new linux version.

-### 4. New Docker based building system
+### 5. New Docker based building system

  The F&S releases now support Docker containers as default building machines.
  By using the Docker environment, the build process can be executed on any Linux host, as long as the Docker is installed.
- Starting FS_Development_Machine-Fedora-40_V0.3 Docker will be pre-installed and the development machines will not support support building the releases directly anymore.
+ Starting FS_Development_Machine-Fedora-40_V0.2 Docker will be pre-installed and the development machines will not support support building the releases directly anymore.

  If you do not want to use Docker, please check the Dockerfile for the dependencies.